 CEF is a unique and exciting place to work—in what we do alongside our community, why we do the work we do, and how we work together.
 Below, we’ve shared key elements of our organization’s structure and culture.

 The Co-Director Team: Interdependent Leadership

-While each of the three Co-Directors is the designated steward of specific areas of work, as outlined in the table below, each Co-Director also shares substantive leadership across every one of these areas:
+While each of the two Co-Directors is the designated steward of specific areas of work, as outlined in the table below, each Co-Director also shares substantive leadership across every one of these areas: